Topics The 13th Annual Conference of the Regulatory Science Society of Japan" was held

 Chairperson: Dr. Hiromasa Kiyohara, Director, Review Management Department, Pharmaceuticals and Medical Devices Agency (PMDA)

-Next, Mr. Masatsugu Kobayashi, Chairperson of the Pharmaceutical Affairs Committee of the Pharmaceutical Affairs Council of the Pharmaceutical Association of Japan, gave a presentation on "The 'ideal state' of approval items, change control, and GMP investigation" as the Pharmaceutical Affairs Committee of the Pharmaceutical Affairs Council of the Pharmaceutical Affairs Council of Japan believes that, with the globalization of the pharmaceutical manufacturing and supply environment, quality should be the same in each country and that the common pharmaceutical affairs system (GMP) should be developed based on international consistency.
-The Pharmaceutical Affairs Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ) proposed a common pharmaceutical affairs system (approval items, change procedures, and GMP investigations) based on international harmonization as an ideal system to be pursued by the PMAJ.
+Next, Mr. Masatsugu Kobayashi, Chairperson of the JPMA Regulatory Affairs Committee's Pharmaceutical Affairs System Subcommittee, gave a presentation on "The Aim of Approval Matters, Change Management, and GMP Surveillance", in which he explained that, with the globalization of the pharmaceutical manufacturing and supply environment, the JPMA's vision for a common pharmaceutical affairs system (GMP) based on international consistency should be pursued, given that quality is the same in each country.
+The Pharmaceutical Affairs Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ) proposed a common pharmaceutical affairs system (approval items, change procedures, and GMP investigations) based on international consistency.
 The committee also proposed specific measures for approval items, change procedures, and GMP investigations to achieve this goal.

 Next, Prof. Osamu Hiruta of Kumamoto University of Health Sciences introduced the differences between GMP surveys in Japan, the U.S., and Europe as "the ideal form of GMP survey," noting that in Japan, GMP surveys are a requirement for marketing authorization and target product items, while in the U.S. and Europe they target quality systems at manufacturing sites.
 He also presented the challenges of the certificate of compliance system introduced in 2021 and the need for a GMP investigation system based on international harmonization.